 Dave Friedley replaced Earl Wantland as President and CEO of Tektronix on October 23, 1987.
 He flattened the organizational structure and spun off many of the company vertically integrated component groups and began focusing on growth.

-The Imaging Research Group in Tektronix Labs, headed up by George Fabel, had developed the liquid crystal color shutter.
+The Imaging Research Group in Tek Labs, headed up by George Fabel, had developed the liquid crystal color shutter.
 This shutter was first used to provide frame sequential color on Tektronix monochrome displays but work had progressed on also using it for stereo displays (Tektronix first foray into stereo display was on the Transmission Electron Microscope in 1968).
 George was looking for a clear market winner for stereo and settled on chemical modeling.
-They bootlegged a chemistry workstation project to learn more about this market and opportunity.
+They put together a demonstration using software originally developed at the University of Florida for displaying molecules to investigate more about the stereo display market and opportunity.

 This 1990 catalog page describes the CAChe Worksystem.
 Click on the image to view the PDF.

-By 1991 this group was spun out of Tektronix and became a wholly-owned subsidiary named CAChe Scientific Inc. In 1995 CAChe Scientific Inc. was sold to Oxford Molecular Group PLC.
+By 1991 this group was spun out of Tektronix and became a wholly-owned subsidiary named CAChe Scientific Inc. In 1994 CAChe Scientific Inc. was sold to Oxford Molecular Group PLC.
+In 2000 the CAChe business was sold to Fujitsu, who eventually discontinued the product line in 2009.

 The museum has a working CAChe WorkSystem on display and the 3D glasses to view the image.
 Without the glasses, you can see the dual image in this photo.